WesSec/LSDB_archiver/readme.md

 - Youtube

 TODO:
+- [ ] Create list for successful downloads and failed downloads so no duplicates will be downloaded
 - [ ] Option to download all sets from specific DJ
 - [ ] Option to download all sets from specific Event
 - [ ] Automatically save in event folders